 From the Tails website, download a USB stick image (e.g. using

-Expand the size of that image to suit your needs, but at least 8GB:
+Expand the size of that image to suit your needs for persistent storage space, but it should be at least 8GB:

 Now import it as a disk to your VM:

 # Like so: qm importdisk <vmid> tails-amd64-*.img <storage name> # e.g.: qm importdisk 108 tails-amd64-4.14.img local-lvm